Ailanthus altissima: Description

 The flowers are small and appear in large panicles up to 50 cm in length at the end of new shoots.
 The individual flowers are yellowish green to reddish in color, each with five petals and sepals.
 The sepals are cup-shaped, lobed and united while the petals are valvate (i.e., they meet at the edges without overlapping), white and hairy towards the inside.
 They appear from mid-April in the south of its range to July in the north.
-A. altissima is dioecious, with male and female flowers being borne on different individuals.
+Ailanthus trees are dioecious, with male and female flowers being borne on different individuals.
 Male trees produce three to four times as many flowers as the females, making the male flowers more conspicuous.
 Furthermore, the male plants emit a foul-smelling odor while flowering to attract pollinating insects.
 Female flowers contain 10 (or rarely five through abortion) sterile stamens (stamenoids) with heart-shaped anthers.
 The pistil is made up of five free carpels (i.e., they are not fused), each containing a single ovule.
 Their styles are united and slender with star-shaped stigmata.
 The male flowers are similar in appearance, but they lack a pistil and the stamens do function, each being topped with a globular anther and a glandular green disc.
 The fruits grow in clusters; similar to the ash tree (Fraxinus excelsior), the fruits ripen to a bright reddish-brown color in September.
 A fruit cluster may contain hundreds of seeds.

 The seeds borne on the female trees are 5 mm in diameter and each is encapsulated in a samara that is 2.5 cm long and 1 cm broad, appearing July through August, but can persist on the tree until the next spring.
 The samara is large and twisted at the tips, making it spin as it falls, assisting wind dispersal, and aiding buoyancy for long-distance dispersal through hydrochory.
 Primary wind dispersal and secondary water dispersal are usually positively correlated in A. altissima, since most morphological characteristics of samaras affect both dispersal modes in the same way – except for the width of the samaras, which in contrast affects both types of dispersal in opposing ways, allowing differentiation in the dispersal strategies of this tree.
-The females can produce huge numbers of seeds, normally around 30,000 per kg, and fecundity can be estimated nondestructively through measurements of diameter at chest height.
+The females can produce huge numbers of seeds, normally around 30,000 per kg, and their number can be estimated by measurement of the tree's diameter at chest height.